-Man wanted in killing of Baltimore tech entrepreneur arrested, police say
+Man wanted in killing of Baltimore tech entrepreneur Pava LaPere is arrested, police say

 BALTIMORE (AP) — A man wanted in the killing of a Baltimore tech entrepreneur has been arrested, police said early Thursday.

-Police didn’t release any details of the circumstances surrounding the arrest of Jason Billingsley, but planned a news conference later in the morning.
+Police didn’t release any details of the circumstances surrounding the arrest of Jason Billingsley following the death of 26-year-old Pava LaPere, who had built a successful tech startup that earned her national recognition and local political clout.
+She was remembered at a vigil on Wednesday night.

+Baltimore police planned a news conference later in the morning.

-Baltimore police found 26-year-old Pava LaPere dead with signs of blunt force trauma in her apartment complex after she was reported missing late Monday morning.
+Police found LaPere dead with signs of blunt force trauma in her apartment complex after she was reported missing late Monday morning.
 The Johns Hopkins University graduate founded the tech startup EcoMap Technologies while she was still a college student.

 Police announced a suspect in the case Tuesday evening, saying local, state and federal law enforcement agencies were searching for Billingsley, 32, who was paroled last October in an earlier sexual assault case.
 Court records show he pleaded guilty to first-degree sex assault in 2015.